-Most doctors check your blood levels of hormones and assume that if blood levels are “normal" that your tissues must be getting the right amount of hormone.
+Most doctors check your blood levels of hormones and assume that if blood levels are “normal” your tissues must be getting the right amount of hormones.

-What’s more important than your blood levels of thyroid hormone is this:
+What’s more important than your blood levels of thyroid hormone is the answer to this question:

-And we are somewhat limited in how we can actually test this - short of doing a biopsy at the target tissue.
-And it doesn’t make sense to biopsy muscle, heart tissue or brain tissue to diagnose your hypothyroidism.
+And we are somewhat limited in how we can actually test this, short of doing a biopsy at the target tissue and it certainly doesn’t make sense to biopsy muscle, heart tissue, or brain tissue to diagnose your hypothyroidism.

 - Your basal body temperature – This can give us an idea of what kind of total energy your body is producing.
-If your temperature is low you may have a problem getting thyroid hormone into your cells.
-Read more about testing your basal body temperature here.
+If your temperature is low, you may have a problem getting thyroid hormone into your cells.
+You can read more about how to test your basal body temperature and how to follow this value while taking thyroid medication here.

 - Sex hormone binding globulin levels – Read above for more information.
 This will give us an idea if your Liver tissue is getting enough thyroid hormone.

 - Your subjective symptoms!
-Symptoms come from a tissue level deficiency of thyroid hormone, if you still have symptoms despite being on thyroid hormone - you might not be getting enough hormone inside your cells.
+Symptoms come from a tissue-level deficiency of thyroid hormone and if you still have symptoms despite being on thyroid medication, you might not be getting enough hormone inside your cells.

-- Relaxation phase of Deep Tendon Reflexes – One of the most sensitive tests to look at is the relaxation phase of deep tendon reflexes.
+- The relaxation phase of Deep Tendon Reflexes – One of the most sensitive tests to look at is the relaxation phase of deep tendon reflexes (5).
 This can actually be tested using sophisticated devices to give an exact number.

-If you focus completely on serum levels of thyroid hormone you are going to miss hypothyroidism at the tissue level.
+If you focus completely on serum levels of thyroid hormone you are going to miss hypothyroidism at the tissue level (6).